Purpose of Chick

 Your responsibility when using Chick

 You are responsible for your choices, your health, your safety, and how you use Chick.
-You should use common sense, check important information, correct entries where possible, and avoid using Chick in ways that are unsafe or obsessive.
+Use common sense, check important information, correct entries where possible, and avoid using Chick in ways that are unsafe, obsessive, or extreme.

-If you are trying to manage a medical condition, pregnancy, eating disorder risk, underweight status, professional athletic plan, or other high-risk situation, use Chick only with qualified professional guidance.
+If you are trying to manage a medical condition, pregnancy, eating disorder risk, underweight status, professional athletic plan, allergies, medication, or other high-risk situation, use Chick only with qualified professional guidance.

 Chick is improving over time.
-Models, prompts, food logic, nutrient data, reports, and features may change as we learn and develop the product.
-These changes may improve outputs, but they can also change how the app behaves.
+Models, prompts, food logic, nutrient data, reports, feature design, and provider arrangements may change as the product develops.

 Acceptance

-By using Chick, you accept that Chick provides guidance and estimates, that AI can make mistakes, and that you remain responsible for checking important information and making your own decisions.
+By using Chick, you accept that Chick provides guidance and estimates, that AI can make mistakes, that features may be limited or unavailable, and that you remain responsible for checking important information and making your own decisions.